SeppeHousen/machine-learning-in-mergers-and-acquisitions/README.md

 **Results** show that neural networks and XGBoost perform better than simpler models.
 Next to that, non-financial data seems to be valuable in predicting the deal price of M&A.
-This indicates that, with improved data, machine learning can be a valuable addition to mergers and acquisitions
+This indicates that, with improved data, machine learning can be a valuable addition to mergers and acquisitions.

+This masterthesis was rewarded with a score of 18 out of 20.